SepehrNaeij/Shooting-Game/README.md

 $\color{green}{4}$ -The speed of the game</br>
 -----------------------------------------------------------</br>
 <b>Rules of the game :</b></br>
-The first point of both players is 0.Each player have a ball in game which move,So we have 2 ball in the game.
+The first point of both players is 0.Each player have a ball in game which move,So we have 2 ball in the game.</br>
 The first coordinates of the balls on the x-axis is random.</br>
 -----------------------------------------------------------</br>
 <b>Description of the code :</b></br>